TheAdri666/AHKCaffeinate/README.md

 # AHKCaffeinate

-AHKCaffeinate is an AutoHotKey script that simulates a keystroke (F16) every minute to prevent your computer from going idle.
+Caffeinate.ahk is an AutoHotKey script that simulates a keystroke (F16) every minute to prevent your computer from going idle.
 This can help keep your screen on or make you appear active on applications like Microsoft Teams.
 It’s a lightweight solution for ensuring that your computer stays awake without manually adjusting power settings.

 ## Features